Menu

 So how can you ensure you still rank without receiving a penalty?
 Simple, write your content for people, rather than thinking about Search Engines and their Bots/Crawlers.

 This means your content should be easy to read, and not mentioning the same keyword unnaturally in your sentences.
 Don’t worry about trying to achieve a certain keyword density.
 There is not even one agreed figure for keyword density.
-Instead, just make sure to use naturally occurring keywords to boost your page and use related terminology around the keywords for example we can talk about SEO in Brisbane, where we work and operate, the keyword is SEO Brisbane, but an SEO team based in Brisbane is more natural.
+Instead, just make sure to use naturally occurring keywords to boost your page and use related terminology around the keywords for example we can talk about SEO in Brainerd, where we work and operate, the keyword is SEO Brainerd, but an SEO team based in Brainerd is more natural.

 Length matters